wp-plugins/dynamic-featured-image/readme.txt

 === Dynamic Featured Image ===
-Contributors: ankitpokhrel
+Contributors: ankitpokhrel, cfoellmann
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J9FVY3ESPPD58
 Tags: dynamic featured image, featured image, post thumbnail, dynamic post thumbnail, multiple featured image, multiple post thumbnail
-Requires at least: 3.3
+Requires at least: 3.5
 Tested up to: 3.8.1
-Stable tag: 2.0.2
+Stable tag: 3.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Dynamically adds multiple featured image (post thumbnail) functionality to posts, pages and custom post types.

 == Description ==
 Dynamically adds multiple featured image or multiple post thumbnail functionality to your page, posts and custom post types.
-This plugin is unique from other wordpress featured image plugin because there is no need to add code in functions.php file for every featured image.
+This plugin provides you an interface to add any number of featured image as you want without writing a single code.
+These dynamic featured images can then be collected by the various theme functions.

 **Overview**
 Dynamic Featured Image enables the option to have MULTIPLE featured images within a post or page.